Celestine Donkor's Husband Accuses Security Officers of Raiding Their House Without Warrant

 Kofi Donkor, who also manages his wife's career, made the allegation in a Facebook post on April 23, 2026, accompanied by CCTV footage showing men in camouflage uniforms climbing into the property.

-"Ghana Immigration Service, I am yet to come terms with how your men (from Weija) scaled over my wall to enter my compound without a search warrant while there was no one in the house and left my gate unlocked after your supposed search.
-You will hear from my lawyers in the coming days; that is a promise!!"
+"Ghana Immigration Service, I am yet to come to terms with how your men (from Weija) scaled over my wall to enter my compound without a search warrant while there was no one in the house and left my gate unlocked after your supposed search.
+You will hear from my lawyers in the coming days; that is a promise!"

 See his Facebook post below: